The complexity problem

 -

-Predictable expenditures over time.
-Plan and continue to fund technology investments over time to avoid financial pinch points and smooth the way for steady progress without unnecessary strain.
+Predictable spending.
+Plan and continue to fund technology investments over time.
+This helps avoid financial pinch points and enables steady progress with less strain.

 -

-Flexibility for future innovations.
-Prepare to adapt as needs evolve and advancements in AI, digital solutions, and other technologies redefine the healthcare landscape.
+Flexibility for the future.
+Prepare to adapt as needs evolve and advancements in AI, digital solutions, and other technologies emerge.

 A clear path forward

 Scaling healthcare technology is inherently complex, but it doesn’t have to be overwhelming.
-By adopting a structured, programmatic approach, healthcare leaders can transform these challenges into opportunities.
+By adopting a structured, programmatic approach, healthcare leaders can turn challenges into opportunities.

 The result?
-A scalable foundation that aligns people, processes, and technology, empowering care teams while achieving financial and operational sustainability, and a legacy of sustainable growth for your health system.
+A scalable foundation that aligns people, processes, and technology, empowering care teams while achieving financial and operational efficiency, and a legacy of sustainable growth.

 Continue your reading with other articles in this series: